 In order to hike independently on the Modini Mayacamas Preserves, ACR asks that you attend an Access Orientation session, which will qualify you for future hiking adventures.
 The orientation takes place outdoors, so bring a chair or cushion to sit on if you like.
 There is no hiking during the orientation, but you are welcome to stay afterwards to hike independently.
-See the online calendar for access orientations.

-The Modini Mayacamas Preserves Stewards provide essential hands-on assistance to our land management team, including trail maintenance, invasive plant removal, native plant propagation, and other special projects.
-Come learn more about the Preserves by getting your hands dirty!

-- David Self

-b | In order to hike independently on the Modini Mayacamas Preserves, ACR asks that you attend an Access Orientation session, which will qualify you for future hiking adventures.
-The orientation takes place outdoors, so bring a chair or cushion to sit on if you like.
-There is no hiking during the orientation, but you are welcome to stay afterwards to hike independently.
 See the online calendar for Access Orientations.

 The Modini Mayacamas Preserves Stewards provide essential hands-on assistance to our land management team, including trail maintenance, invasive plant removal, native plant propagation, and other special projects.
 Come learn more about the Preserves by getting your hands dirty!

 - David Self